How To Style Faux Stems In Your Home: Making Faux Stems Look Realistic

 March for me means the coming of spring, and after a long and cold winter I love to decorate my home in a way that represents the change in seasons, even if that change isn’t quite happening outside yet.

 Here in Michigan, flowers don’t usually start blooming until May.
-Having some high quality faux florals on hand really helps to bring life to a space until real stems are available.
+Having some high quality faux flower stems and faux florals on hand really helps to bring life to a space until real stems are available.

 If I were to purchase real flowers every single week from the grocery store, that would add up fast.
 By investing in some faux stems, I can enjoy flowers at all times and not have to rely on whether or not I find the right ones at the right price, locally.